glpi-project/plugins/api/documentation.md

   + OAuth2 Access-Token

-When you used the OAuth2 Client-Credentials Grant
+When you used the OAuth2 Client-Credentials Grant to request usage of the API, what is going to be given to you in case of success, is an Access-Token, that will be given by you or your app/script/client with each of the multiple HTTP requests you will make to our API Service Endpoints.

   + API Endpoint

 The GLPi Plugins API offers multiple endpoints, the term endpoint can be understood as "data source".
-The API offers multiple
+The API offers multiple kind of data (plugin, author, tag, ..., plugin list, ..., and much more).
+Each final url, specified in this document, as the url of an endpoint, is the URI that represents this endpoint, or data source, over HTTP.
+One endpoint is often related to one specific type of data (to give an example /plugin/room will send description of the 'room' plugin over HTTP when requested, if Authorization was previously given using OAuth2).